Family and Consumer Sciences Education

 • A grade of ‘C’ or better is required in all Professional Education Requirement courses.

-• A GPA of 2.75 or better in professional education as well as completing the appropriate Subject Assessment exam and Principles of Learning and Teaching exam are required to exit the program.
+• To exit the program, a 2.75 cumulative GPA and a 2.75 GPA in professional education coursework is required as well as completing the Praxis Subject test and the Principles of Learning and Teaching test.

 • See School of Education for admission requirements.